NLTK is a free library for NLP

 Counting words

-NLTK provides an easy method to count how many time a word appears in a text
+NLTK provides an easy method to count how many time a word appears in a text1

 text.count('alexa')